Tyre King shooting: 13-year-old remembered in vigil

 The gun "turns out not to be a firearm in the sense that it fires real bullets, but ... it looks like a firearm that can kill you."

-Investigators didn't yet know whether the BB gun had been fired, said Sgt.
-Rich Weiner, police spokesman.
+Investigators didn't yet know whether the BB gun had been fired, police spokesman Sgt.
+Rich Weiner said.

-The officer involved in King's shooting, had shot and killed someone while on duty before.
-In 2012, while responding to a 911 call at a Columbus home, Mason fatally shot an armed man, said Weiner.
+Mason, the officer who police said shot King, had shot and killed someone while on duty before.
+In 2012, while responding to a 911 call at a Columbus home, he fatally shot an armed man, Weiner said.

-The officer's actions were found to be within policy, so Mason was not disciplined, he said.
+The officer's actions were found to be within policy, so Mason was not disciplined, Weiner said.
 The police department gave Mason an award for bravery in 2010.

 Two years after Tamir Rice's shooting